-The most important factors within health and hygiene are clean and well-managed catering unit.
+The most important factors within health and hygiene are clean and well-managed catering outlets.
 This is a must for all events nationwide.

 All our staff are trained in food handling and hold level two or above food hygiene certificates

-All catering units have two or more fire extinguishers & fire blankets all tested each year
+All catering outlets have two or more fire extinguishers & fire blankets all tested each year

 We have our own 12 page Risk Assessments carried out for all events